CarterKlebuc/PygLatin/README.md

 # PygLatin
-PygLatin project to test GitHub Skills
+This is a simple PygLatin program to test GitHub integration for the use of future projects.